Continuations & Preemption

 ModulePurpose

-ContDelimited continuation primitives (prompts, capture, resume, abort, shift)
+ContDelimited continuation primitives (prompt tags, capture, resume, abort, shift)

 Understanding Continuations